 Bulkheads.
-Whether you love them or hate them, sometimes you have no choice but to live with them (that’s where builders tend to hide electrical and mechanical runs).
+Whether you love them or hate them, sometimes you have no choice but to live with them.
+It’s where builders tend to hide electrical and mechanical runs.
 Most people wouldn’t think to explore this uncharted territory some of us have above our kitchen cabinets.

-When Hubs cut some exploratory holes into our bulkheads several months before we undertook a kitchen renovation to see if we could take them down, we were disappointed to find out the answer was ‘no’.
-Since we planned to renovate soon anyway, he didn’t bother to repair the holes in the drywall.
+When Hubs cut exploratory holes into our bulkheads months before our kitchen renovation to see if we could take them down, we were disappointed to find out the answer was ‘no’.
+Since we’re renovating soon, he didn’t bother to repair the holes in the drywall.
 It left an eyesore that immediately drew my attention whenever I walked into the room.
 It drove me absolutely crazy.
 Well, that and our perpetually messy kitchen: especially right before the holidays!
 I couldn’t leave such an eyesore.
 I needed a temporary solution – and fast!

 To remedy the situation until it was time to renovate, I thought why not utilize this often overlooked space by creating something fun and whimsical to hide the holes?

-Hubs and I don’t like to take ourselves too seriously (afterall, laughter is the best medicine!), so I was inspired to immortalize our day-to-day antics.
-Right before Christmas, I surprised hubs with a series of 17 kitchen-themed cartoon canvasses mounted on the bulkhead right above our kitchen cabinets.
+Hubs and I don’t like to take ourselves too seriously (afterall, laughter is the best medicine!), so I’m immortalizing our day-to-day antics.
+Right before Christmas, I surprised Hubs with a series of 17 kitchen-themed cartoon canvasses, placing the on the bulkhead right above our kitchen cabinets.